the-turing-way/the-turing-way/book/website/communication/presentations.md

 ## Sharing your Presentations

 There are many ways you can make your poster and slides for your talks publicly available, such as by sharing the respective files in accessible formats (such as pdf, image file, PowerPoint slides, Markdown format).
-These files can be shared via an online repository (like GitHub or Bit Bucket), a shared drive with a shareable link (like dropbox and Google Drive) or the platform put in place by the event where you present your work.
+These files can be shared via an online repository (like [GitHub](https://github.com/) or [Bitbucket](https://bitbucket.org/)), a shared drive with a shareable link (like Dropbox and Google Drive) or the platform put in place by the event where you present your work.
 It is advisable to share your file under a license of your choice so that others know how to reuse your work (see {ref}`rr-licensing`).
 Furthermore, you can get a digital object identifier or DOI by uploading your presentation files to a server of your choice (like [Zenodo](https://zenodo.org/) and [FigShare](https://figshare.com/)).
 See the chapter on {ref}`DOI<rr-credit-make-doi>` for details.